ionic-team/ionic-framework/core/src/components/datetime/readme.md

 Ionic uses the [ISO 8601 datetime format](https://www.w3.org/TR/NOTE-datetime) for its value.
 The value is simply a string, rather than using JavaScript's `Date` object.
-Additionally, when using the ISO datetime format, it makes it easier to serialize and pass within JSON objects, and sending databases a standardized format which can be easily parsed if need be.
+Using the ISO datetime format makes it easy to serialize and parse within JSON objects and databases.

 An ISO format can be used as a simple year, or just the hour and minute, or get more detailed down to the millisecond and timezone.
 Any of the ISO formats below